The Photo Strip

 The Prayer That Never Changed Me

-I read a post a relative shared on Facebook recently, and it stuck with me all day.
+I read a post on Facebook recently, and it stuck with me all day.
 I kept turning it over in my mind.
-He said that “sin is sin,” and that homosexuality is just as bad as murder — and vice versa.
-Though it pained me a bit, I understand what he was trying to say, but I have a serious problem with that ideology.
+It said that “sin is sin,” and that homosexuality is just as bad as murder — and vice versa.
+Though it pained me a bit, I understand what they were trying to say, but I have a serious problem with that ideology.

 Read more »